 Research under faculty supervision.
 May receive a star () grade, with final grade being assigned on completion of the project.
 May be offered for variable credit from one to six semester hours.
 May be repeated multiple times, but only six semester hours may be used to fulfill major or minor requirements.
 Open only to chemistry majors.

-Field of Study Restrictions: Chemistry BS Majors only.
+Class Level Restriction: Junior and Senior only Field of Study Restrictions: Chemistry BS Majors only.

 Computer Science (CSCI)

 CSCI 170 Intro to Computer Science